When Do Double Jeopardy Protections Attach?

 As noted above, successful appeals and mistrials do not necessarily end double jeopardy protection.

-Get Help Understanding Double Jeopardy
+Charged With a Crime?
+Get Legal Help Understanding Double Jeopardy

 Was this helpful?